Agricultural Water Management Success

 Step One: Hire a Qualified Person

 Qualified Persons are drainage experts.
-These engineers, agrologists, technicians, and other experienced people recognized by the Water Security Agency, can help you prepare your drainage application.
+These engineers, agrologists, applied science technologists, certified technicians, and other experienced people recognized by the Water Security Agency, can help you prepare your drainage application.
 Few landowners have the time to learn the technical, legal and administrative requirements of drainage applications.
 Investing a few dollars per acre for expert help will pay off.

 Working With a Qualified Person Improves Success

 Even when a drainage project looks simple, it seldom is.
 Projects usually involve multiple pieces of land, legal land control, technical design and mapping.
 The services of a Qualified Person can reduce the time you invest in an approval.

 One of the things that makes agricultural water management projects complicated is that all interconnected drainage works should be included.
 By incorporating all the drainage networks landowners can efficiently obtain drainage approvals and neighbours can coordinate agricultural water management.

 You will need project plans, land control and the application form.
 The Qualified Person will help you map all the drainage works and develop a plan.
 Land control is permission for the approval holder to drain from his or her land, across, or onto, a parcel of land owned by another, or through ditches downstream to the outlet.The security of the drainage works approval depends on comprehensive information in the application, including all the land parcels involved.
 The experienced Qualified Person will complete and review the application form with you.

 The plans included with the application represent the drainage works to be approved, so they are very important.
 'If it's not on the plan, it's not approved.'